 It's also possible that if you're using a product made by Inseego on the Verizon network that using the term Jetpack and MiFi are both correct.

 It can also be a confusing term, as smartphones also have a personal mobile hotspot feature to use its connection to get other devices online.
-The industry in general uses the term 'mobile hotspot' interchangeably to refer to specific data devices (like Jetpacks and MiFis) and the feature on a smartphone.
+The industry in general uses the term 'mobile hotspot' and 'hotspot' interchangeably to refer to specific data devices (like Jetpacks and MiFis) and the feature on a smartphone.